roohidalal/roohidalal.github.io/_pages/cv.md

 {% include base_path %}

-You can download a PDF copy of my full CV [here](/files/CV 12-8-2022.pdf).
+You can download a PDF copy of my full CV [here](/files/CV 8-3-2023.pdf).
 A short summary is below.

 Education
 ======
-* B.S. in Astrophysics and History, Caltech, 2014
+* B.S. in Astrophysics and History, Caltech, 2018
+* Fulbright Research Scholar, Leiden University, 2018-19
 * M.A. in Astrophysics, Princeton University, 2021
 * Ph.D in Astrophysics, Certificate in Science, Technology, and Environmental Policy, Princeton University, 2024 (expected)